-The same day, 45 people, including unaccompanied children, are rescued during the night by the Geo Barents team from an overcrowded boat in distress in international waters.
-The boat was taking on significant amounts of water due to bad weather conditions, making it unstable and at high risk of capsizing (1).
+45 people, including unaccompanied children, were rescued last night by @MSF team from an overcrowded boat in distress in international waters.

+The boat was taking on significant amounts of water due to bad weather conditions, making it unstable and at high risk of capsizing.